 But the main thing that sets this recipe apart it has no pie crust.
 I know, I know…that hardly sounds like an improvement at first glance.
 And I wouldn’t call it an improvement, per se, as much as an exchange for an equally delicious but decidedly different topping!

 And that new topping isssss…biscuits!
 Tender, fluffy, homemade drop biscuits.
 Almost like deconstructed chicken and dumplings, I suppose.
-But I’ll tell you a little secret…I use the food processor to make the biscuit dough and it takes all of a minute or two.
+And while there are certainly tricks to make biscuits the best they can be, I’ll tell you a little secret…I use the food processor to make shortcut biscuit dough.
+And it takes all of a minute or two!

 The chicken pot pie filling, on the other hand, takes slightly longer than a minute or two, but it’s still quick and easy to make.
 I actually made this Chicken Pot Pie Casserole with 4 cups of leftover diced turkey that I froze after Thanksgiving.
 You honestly couldn’t taste that it wasn’t chicken once it was combined with all of the other yummy ingredients.